Six Imo lawmakers defect to PDP

 Six lawmakers at the Imo State House of Assembly on Monday defected to the Peoples Democratic Party (PDP).

-The lawmakers announced their defections in a letter they addressed to the Speaker and read by the clerk of the House during plenary.
+The lawmakers announced their defections in a letter they addressed to the incumbent Speaker, Chinedu Offor, and read by the clerk of the House during plenary.

+The members stated that they were decamping in the overall interest of the state.

+“The movement is in good faith and in our efforts to move the state forward.
+We thank our numerous constituents for their continuous support,” the letter read.

 Five of the lawmakers until their defection on Monday were members of the Action Alliance (AA) and the sixth person was a member of the All Progressives Grand Alliance (APGA).